 In 1976 the property was sold to Jill Porter, a film make-up artist who specialised in blood and wounds in the early days of film and TV.
 She worked on shows like Riptide and Homicide.
 At Little Forest she ran a commercial nursery.
 Jill Porter was George Johnston’s lover, so when she died in 2006 she asked for her ashes and memorial to be put next to Johnstone’s.

 In 1996 the property was sold to Anne Carney, a Bowral antique dealer and watercolour painter.
 Anne Carney started letting the cottages out as holiday accommodation at this time.
 We are still lucky enough to have many of her wonderful antiques about the property in the cottages, as well as some of her paintings.

-In 2004 Little Forest was sold to Fiona Brown, your host.
+In 2004 Little Forest was sold to Fiona Brown.
 Over the last few years Fiona added to the property by extending and renovating all the cottages and building Eco Cottage at Governor Macquarie’s campsite.
 Recently Fiona rescued, transported and renovated Oately Cottage and has done the same for Angas, the 1900’s railway carriage you can see as you drive in.
 In 2012 the unique Gazebo was commissioned and built.